fedi-e2ee/public-key-directory-specification/README.md

 #### Why not use an existing solution?

 The technical details matter a lot.
-Read [the thread model](Specification.md#threat-model) to understand more about what features and security properties we're trying to provide, which isn't compatible with existing designs.
+Read [the threat model](Specification.md#threat-model) to understand more about what features and security properties we're trying to provide, which isn't compatible with existing designs.

 (This README only gets more technical from this point on.)